 - Money back guarantee

-If the office is situated on a business park and you require provisions for service charge recovery, see Commercial property lease: unit on industrial estate or business park.
+- the office is situated on a business park and you require provisions for service charge recovery

-We sell another version of this business premises lease, aimed at property developers, solicitors and surveyors, that contains some additional paragraphs covering more technical points.
-You might be interested in looking at: Commercial property lease: office building if you need any of the following:
+We sell another version that contains some additional paragraphs covering more technical points.
+You might be interested in looking at this lease agreement if you need any of the following:

 - provisions for sub-letting